iterative/dvc.org/content/docs/command-reference/import.md

 files are not backed up in your remote, and data may be lost.

-To prevent this, you can use the `--backup` option to request DVC to backup the data imports to your project's remote.
+To prevent this, you can use the `--backup` option to request DVC to backup the data imports to remote storage.
 This also means that `dvc pull/fetch` no longer needs to access import sources, so interacts only with the DVC remote, and that backed-up imports can be restored just like files that were `dvc add`ed.